 A typical media device hardware is shown at Figure 1, “Typical Media Device”.

 The media infrastructure API was designed to control such devices.
-It is divided into four parts.
+It is divided into five parts.

 The first part covers radio, video capture and output, cameras, analog TV devices and codecs.